Free State High School students provide over two tons of fresh produce to local families in need

 In 2024, the student gardeners grew and harvested 3,133 pounds of vegetables to share with the community.
 In addition to the gardens, the “free market” has received and processed donations from Pearl Clark Community Garden and K-State Research and Extension Master Gardeners, adding another 850 pounds to the market.
 Growing Food Growing Health also purchased 729 pounds of specialty produce like corn and winter squash to supplement their own produce and ensure that customers receive a full bag of vegetables.

-This has brought the total weight of produce shared with the community through the market to 4,712 pounds, or over two tons of locally grown produce for anyone in need, O’Conner told the Journal-World in an email.
+This has brought the total weight of produce shared with the community through the market to 4,712 pounds, or over two tons of locally grown produce for anyone in need, O’Connor told the Journal-World in an email.

 photo by: Josie Heimsoth/Journal-World